irina-l/redmine_issue_template/test.md

     Or

-    * Change you current directory to your Redmine root directory and copy the plugin from GitHub using the following commands:
+    * Change you current directory to your Redmine root directory:

             cd {REDMINE_ROOT}

+      and copy the plugin from GitHub using the following commands:

             git clone https://github.com/Undev/redmine_issue_template.git plugins/redmine_issue_template

 2. This plugin requires a migration.
 Run the following command to upgrade your database (make a database backup before):